Fun fiction, fascinating facts, and helpful how-to

 I hope you enjoy exploring the site!

-In a former life, I taught high-school science, photography and art in England and Australia.
-I’ve also been a museum curator, nature reserve warden, committee member of the Children’s Book Council of Australia and held the position of Coordinator (now called the Assistant Regional Advisor, ARA) of the state of Queensland’s Chapter of the 25,000 international member strong Society of Children’s Book Writers and Illustrators – the world’s premier organisation for children’s book creators.
+As well as being a former teacher, I’ve also been a museum curator, committee member of the Children’s Book Council of Australia, and held the position of Coordinator (now called the Assistant Regional Advisor, ARA) of the state of Queensland’s Chapter of the 25,000 international member strong Society of Children’s Book Writers and Illustrators – the world’s premier organisation for children’s book creators.

 If you really want to find out more about me, try About Peter …and about my unconventional ancestors who have shaped me as a creator: My Family and Other Lunatics.